-Intent to sell marijuana can lead to $500 in fines and up to 4 years in jail.
+Intent to sell marijuana can lead to $500 in fines and up to four years in jail.

 Anaheim’s Charges for Drug Possession

 There are many additional controlled substances in California.
-You can end up in serious legal trouble if you are found in possession of various:
+State laws generally treat them more seriously than relatively minor marijuana violations.
+You can end up in serious legal trouble if law enforcement officers find you in possession of various:

-The court system does not allow individuals to possess illicit substances.
-This means that you can end up in jail for the possession of some painkillers, such as Vicodin, if you do not have a prescription.
-The court system in Anaheim can charge you with crimes such as:
+California state law does not allow individuals to possess illicit substances.
+This means that you can end up in jail for possessing some painkillers, such as Vicodin if you do not have a prescription.
+The prosecutors in Anaheim can charge you with crimes in Orange County criminal courts, including:

 - Drug Possession